9

 • The song they play after a win, late broadcaster Harry Kalas’ version of “High Hopes”, makes me smile

 On the other hand, the passion of the fans can sometimes spill over into boorish behavior.
 We all know the well-documented story of the fan who purposefully threw up on a 13-year-old girl in retaliation for her father asking him to watch his language.
 That’s the extreme, and really doesn’t reflect the Philly fan.
-A more appropriate example came from a game I attended years ago.
+A more appropriate example came from a game I attended a decade ago.
 It was an early season interleague game against the Royals in a year when the Phillies were coming off a .500 season, and the Royals stunk; i.e. about as low stakes a ball game as there is.
 Journeyman infielder Chris Getz (ironically, now the GM of the White Sox) goes to the on-deck circle for the Royals, preparing to hit for the pitcher in the top of the 7th.
 I was sitting close to the visitor’s dugout just a few rows up.
 Some leatherlung from the expensive Diamond Club seats two sections over yells to the player (who was no more than 20 feet away from him), “Hey Getz.
 Suck my d*ck!”.
 Now forget passing judgment about using juvenile profanity and the unoriginality of the heckle.
 I ask, “How can you have that much pent up anger at a player you likely don’t know playing for a team you likely don’t hate, in Game 5 of 162 and afford those seats?”
 THAT’S Philly.

 The Phillies have lost more games in their history than any team playing any North American sport.
 There’s bound to be cynicism, something to which I can readily relate.
 But sometimes that cynicism transcends to a curmudgeonly meanness.
 I can never understand how a small but vocal minority of these fans can be that angry in a place this nice.